scipy-conference/scipy_proceedings/papers/111_lu/paper.rst

 Introduction
 ------------

-The coronavirus pandemic has been perhaps one of the most disruptive events experienced since World War 2.
-The frail, vulnerable and elderly are disproportionately affected particularly in the number of deaths and serious hospitalizations.
-While the near miraculous pace of development of effective vaccines was potential salvation from the situation.
-The logictical challenges are immense particularly when it comes to the elderly.
+The coronavirus pandemic has been perhaps one of the most disruptive nationwide events in living memory.
+The frail, vulnerable, and elderly are disproportionately affected by serious hospitalizations and deaths.
+While the near miraculous pace of development of effective vaccines was potential salvation from the situation, the logistical challenges are immense particularly, when it comes to the elderly.

 When vaccination centers and clinics began to be established, all required appointments and nearly all appointments had to be made online.
-Providing vaccines to the most vulnerable population especially in the early stages of the vaccine rollouts proved challenging as seniors are less likely to be tech saavy, have the persistences online to keep trying and even some are transportationally challenged.
+Providing vaccines to the most vulnerable population especially in the early stages of the vaccine rollouts proved challenging as seniors are less likely to be tech saavy and have transportation challenges.

 As a personal anecdote, when vaccinations were open to all people 65 and older, I ventured to get my parents vaccinated.
-I periodically pinged the vaccination appointment site for a vaccine supercenter and after week of trying, I got through.
+I periodically pinged the vaccination appointment site for a vaccine supercenter, and after week of trying, I got through.
 Getting the appointment boiled down to observing the pattern of when new appointment slots opened up.
 Needless to say my parents who are not completely tech ignorant would have had extreme difficulty.

-To address this the Gary and Mary West PACE (WestPACE) center established a pop-up point of distribution (POD) for the covid-19 vaccine :cite:`pr` specifically for the elderly with emphasis on those who are most vulnerable.
+To address this the Gary and Mary West PACE (WestPACE) center established a pop-up point of distribution (POD) for the COVID-19 vaccine :cite:`pr` specifically for the elderly with emphasis on those who are most vulnerable.
 The success in the POD was touted in the local news media :cite:`knsd` :cite:`kpbs` and caught the attention of the state who asked WestPACE's sister organization the Gary and Mary West Health Institute to develop a playbook for the deploying a pop-up (POD) :cite:`pod`.

 This paper gives a little more background in the effort.
 Next the overall infrastructure and information flow is descried.
 Finally, a very detailed discussion on the use of python and the :code:`PDFrw` library to address a major bottleneck and volunteer pain point.

 Background
 ----------

-WestPACE operates a Program of All-Inclusive Care for the Elderly (PACE) center which provides nursing home level care.
-By the nature of the services provided, participants in the PACE program are among the most susceptible to dire consequences.
+WestPACE operates a Program of All-Inclusive Care for the Elderly (PACE) center which provides nursing-home-level care.
+By the nature of the services provided, participants in the PACE program are among the most vulnerable.
 In an effort to provide vaccinations as quickly as possible WestPACE sought to obtain the vaccine and necessary freezer to vaccinate their members rather than wait for the county to provide them.
 As it turns out the freezer was a great challenge because at this time freezers were in high demand because of their need in storing the vaccine.
-In order to satisfy the need WestPACE could only select from freezers that were available.
+In order to satisfy the need, WestPACE could only select from freezers that were available.
 One that had capacity to far exceed the needs of the center.
-With this excess freezer capacity, WestPace and the county collaborated to setup an unique vaccination center with a mission to vaccinate seniors.
+With this excess freezer capacity, WestPace and the county collaborated to setup an unique vaccination center with a mission to vaccinate seniors specifically.

-To meet the challenges of seniors, the West family of non-profits partnered with the local 2-1-1 organization (a non-profit that is a resource and information hub that connects people with community, health and disaster services.).
+To meet the needs of seniors, the West family of non-profits partnered with the local 2-1-1 organization (a non-profit that is a resource and information hub that connects people with community, health and disaster services.).
 The 2-1-1 organization provided services such as a call center for the non-tech savvy senior and partnered with ride sharing services to provide transportation to and rom the vaccination site.

 With these relationship in place, the vaccination clinic went from concept to distributing vaccines in about two weeks.
 During its brief existence, this clinic vaccinated thousands of seniors.

-Though this is a techincal paper this background describes the real impact technology can make in peoples lives and perhaps even saving lives during one of the most distruptive crisis in our time.
+Though this is a  technical paper this background describes the real impact technology can make in peoples lives and perhaps even saving lives during one of the most distruptive crisis in our time.

 Infrastructure
 --------------

 The goal of the vaccine clinic is to provide accessibiliy to a senior friendly vaccine experience.
 Furthermore as a non-profit and volunteer effort, consideration as to cost and manpower.
 Unlike well established large medical practices, record management and HIPAA (expand) compliant computer infrastructure were not well established.
 Even the large medical practices had difficulty maintaining a senior friendly environment during the early days of the  vaccine roll out where demand far exceeded capacity.

 With the goal of providing a senior friendly vaccine experience, Gary and Mary West PACE which stood up a small senior oriented covid vaccine clinic desires to mitigate the amount of paperwork a frail senior is subjected to.
 Quite a lot of data is repeatedly asked for to make appointments, on consent forms and in reminder cards.

 .. figure:: diagram.pdf

    Vaccination Pipeline :label:`fig:infrastructure`

 Figure :ref:`fig:infrastructure` shows at high level the user experience and information flow.
 One of the great diffulties for seniors especially those with few people around them to help is the challenge of making appointments.
 Because the systems were set up in a hurry, many are not well designed and confusing.
-In our pipeline, the senior would call the 2-1-1 center which provides a call center and connects to an actual person.
-The 2-1-1 operator gather's the senior's demographic and health information by a brief question and answer session.
-In addition, 2-1-1 arranges transportation to and from the vaccine site if the senior requires it.
+In our pipeline, the senior or senior's caregiver would telephone the 2-1-1 call center and the operator  collects demographic and health information during a brief interview.
+In addition, 2-1-1 arranges transportation to and from the vaccine site if needed.
 The demographic and health information is entered into a state maintained appointment system.
-The information is downloaded the  appointment system prior to the next day's clinic and processed using python for automated procedures and Jupyter for manual proceedures.
+The information is downloaded the  appointment system prior to the next day's clinic and processed using Python for automated procedures and Jupyter for manual proceedures.
 (Due to the short duration of the clinic, full automation was not deemed necessary.)
 A forms packet is generated for each senior and consolidated into a few PDF files and delivered to volunteers at the clinic who print the forms.
 These form packets include a consent form, county health forms and CDC provided vaccine cards.

 When the senior arrives at the clinic, their forms are pulled, a volunteer reviews the question with the senior and corrects any errors.
 Once the information is validated the senior is directed as to which forms to sign.
 As a result neither the senior nor the volunteer needs to fill the information.
 This was crucial for maintain a good throughput of patients during peak times.
-Generally most seniors experience less than five minute delay between arrival at the clinic and getting the vaccine administered.
+Generally, most seniors experience less than five minute delay between arrival at the clinic and getting the vaccine administered.

 The reader may wonder why a pure electronic form system wasn't used.
 Many commercial services do provide electronic form filling with electronic signature.
-The reason for adopting paper is simply the cost.
-Plus for compliance reasons keeping paper is much easier to audit.
+The reason for adopting paper is simply the cost and to provide a trail for downstream audits.

 Much of the vaccine pipeline is handled by the third parties such as 2-1-1 or the state.
-However, from the time the data is ingested from the state's appointment system to our processing center and transmission to the clinic, strict HIPAA requirements are met.
+However, from the time the data is ingested from the state's appointment system to our processing center and transmitted to the clinic, strict HIPAA requirements are met.
 First, all communications from the appointment system took place under authentication and encryption.
-Fortunately, West Health in conducting medical research has an processing center with the appropriate encryption at rest and encryption in transit as required by HIPAA in handling private health information.
+Fortunately, West Health has an processing center with the appropriate encryption at rest and encryption in transit as required by HIPAA in handling private health information.
 All processing took place in this platform.
 Finally, the processed forms were transfered to a server at the clinic site where volunteers could securely access the forms and print them out.

 Setting up most of the systems in the pipeline faced challenges.
 Surprisingly, the most challenging technical difficulty was filling the forms.
 The remainder of the paper discusses the challenges and provides instructions on how to use python to fill PDF forms for printing.

 While the idea of using pre-populated fillable PDF forms is a simple one, implementation is full of challenges as many common